Welcome to the Diamond Dove Home Page.

 It should be noted that females can be stimulated by a close relation with a human and they will produce two infertile eggs.

 Birds can not distinguish between fertile and infertile eggs, so they incubate infertile eggs for the same time they will incubate fertile eggs.
 My feeling it is best to let them remain on the eggs for the full 14 days because then the female will not lay new eggs but once every three weeks or so.
 If the eggs are removed from the nest, the female could have new eggs every three or four days.
-This high level of egg production could be damaging to her health.
-I would not remove the eggs in these situation until the birds abandon the eggs and this may be several days past the normal 14 day incubation period.
+This high level of egg production could be damaging to her health by lowering calcium levels in her body.
+I would not remove the eggs in these situation until the birds abandons the eggs and this may be several days past the normal 14 day incubation period.

 Why Babies Are Thrown Out of the Nest